Some of my work is below. In each case I’ve written content to dramatically decrease users’ interaction cost.

-At Albelli, a European e-commerce brand, I’m incrementally improving every product page to speak clearly to customer needs and get users as quickly as possible to where they want to go.
+At Albelli, a European e-commerce brand, I incrementally improved every product page to speak clearly to customer needs and get users as quickly as possible to where they wanted to go.

 In the case of Albelli, this is the app where users can create and buy a product: so we added clear buttons to every header.

 As with Albelli, the International Baccalaureate (IB) needed to streamline its content to make it clear to users what to expect and how to perform the tasks they came to the website to do.

 There are numerous examples of this at the IB website, which I’ve summarized in the work I did on the IB’s information architecture (IA).